lwdsw/Kiln/README.md

 pip install kiln-ai
 ```

-## What is this for?

-Kiln AI is for building high quality ML agents for products.
-What makes product development different than standard data science is that it's not static; no perfect dataset exists to learn from.
-Products are constantly evolving; bugs emerge from users, product goals change, new use-cases are added.

-To solve this, Kiln makes it easy for teams to iteratively collaborate on high quality datasets, and quickly evaluate a range of AI foundation models and techniques.

-#### Kiln helps your whole team continuously improve your dataset.
+## Learn More

+### Build High Quality ML Products with Datasets

+Products don’t naturally have “datasets”, but Kiln helps you create one.

+Every time you use Kiln, we capture the inputs, outputs, human ratings, feedback, and repairs needed to build high quality models for use in your product.
+The more you use it, the more data you have.

+Your model quality improves automatically as the dataset grows, by giving the models more examples of quality content (and mistakes).

+If your product goals shift or new bugs are found (as is almost always the case), you can easily iterate the dataset to address issues.

+### Collaborate Across Technical and Non-Technical Teams

+When building ML products, there’s usually a subject matter expert who knows the problem you are trying to solve, and a different technical team assigned to build the model.
+Kiln bridges that gap as a collaboration tool.

+Subject matter experts can use our easy to use desktop apps to generate structured datasets and ratings, without coding or using technical tools.
+No command line or GPU required.

+Data-scientists can consume the dataset created by subject matter experts, using the UI, or dive deep with our python library.

-Our apps make it easy to continuously iterate and improve your dataset.
-When using the app, it automatically captures all the inputs/outputs/model parameters and everything else you need to reproduce an issue, repair the result, and capture high-quality data for multi-shot prompting or fine-tuning.
-QA and PM can easily identify issues sooner and help generate the dataset needed to fix the issue.
+QA and PM can easily identify issues sooner and help generate the dataset content needed to fix the issue at the model layer.

-Our apps are extremely user-friendly and designed for non-technical users.
-This includes one-click to launch, no command line required, no GPU required, and a consumer-grade UI.

-#### Kiln makes it easier to try new models and techniques.
+The dataset file format is designed to be be used with Git for powerful collaboration and attribution.
+Many people can contribute in parallel; collisions are avoided using UUIDs, and attribution is captured inside the dataset files.
+You can even share a dataset on a shared drive, letting completely non-technical team members contribute data and evals without knowing Git.

+### Compare Models and Techniques Without Code

-For experimentation, Kiln includes no-code data-science tools to quickly try a variety of approaches and models in a few clicks.
+There are new models and techniques emerging all the time.
+Kiln makes it easy to try a variety of approaches, and compare them in a few clicks, without writing code.
+These can result in higher quality, or improved performance (smaller/cheaper/faster models at the same quality).

-These tools leverage your dataset, and the quality gets better the more you use Kiln.
-For example, multi-shot prompting finds the highest-rated results to use as examples.

-Currently, we support about a dozen models and a variety of prompting solutions (few-shot, multi-shot, chain of thought), with plans for more models and complex techniques (fine-tuning, RAG).

-#### Deep integrations with our library and REST APIs.

-If you have a data science team and want to go deeper, our Python library has everything you need.
-Ingest the Kiln data format into your pipeline.
-Create custom evaluations.
-Use Kiln data in notebooks.
-Build fine-tunes.
-Extend or replace any part of the pipeline.

-We also offer [a REST API package](https://pypi.org/project/kiln-server/) for integrating Kiln into your own tools and workflows.
+Our current beta supports:

+- Various prompting techniques: basic, few-shot, multi-shot, repair & feedback
+- Many models: GPT, Llama, Claude, Gemini, Mistral, Gemma, Phi
+- Chain of thought prompting, with optional custom “thinking” instructions

+In the future, we plan to add more powerful no-code options like fine tuning, lora, evals, and RAG.
+For experienced data-scientists, you can create these techniques today using Kiln datasets and our python library.

+### Structured Data

+We prioritize data correctness, which makes integrating into AI products easier.

+Our easy to use schema UI lets you create and use structured schemas, without knowing JSON-schema formating.
+For technical users, we support any valid JSON schema for inputs and outputs.

+No data gets into the dataset without first passing validation, which keeps the dataset clean.

+### Powerful open-source Library and REST API

+We have an open-source [python library](https://pypi.org/project/kiln-ai/), and an open-source [REST API](https://pypi.org/project/kiln-server/).
+You can easily integrate Kiln datasets into your own workflows, build fine tunes, use Kiln in Notebooks, build custom tools, and more!

+The REST API supports OpenAPI, so you can generate client libraries for almost [any](https://github.com/swagger-api/swagger-codegen) [language](https://openapi-generator.tech/docs/generators).

+### Privacy

+Your data stays completely private and local to your machine.
+We never collect or have access to:

+- Datasets / Training Data
+- API keys
+- Model inputs/outputs (runs)

+You can run completely locally using Ollama, or bring your own keys for OpenAI, OpenRouter, Groq, AWS, etc.

+_Note: We collect anonymous usage metrics via Posthog analytics (never including dataset content or PII).
+This can be blocked with standard ad-blockers._

 ## Contributing & Development